 Issy is a bit tired after a long day of travelling yesterday so I set off on my own for the Cathedral.
 As we saw last night, it is an absolutely massive and spectacular structure that towers over the main square and the rest of the town.
 I arrive just in time for a tour of the belltower.
-I’m told the tour will be in Spanish, which is fine because I’m now an expert in the language having studied it on a computer app for four years.
+I’m told that the tour will be in Spanish, which is fine because I’m now an expert in the language having studied it on a computer app for four years.
 After the guide’s been talking for about five minutes and I’ve understood all of about three words, I begin to wonder whether she really is speaking Spanish, or maybe it’s just a different dialect to the one I’ve been learning.
-I realise that I’m only kidding myself; she is speaking Spanish, which
+I realise that I’m only kidding myself; she is speaking Spanish,

-means that I must really suck at language learning.
+which means that I must really suck at language learning.
 I’m now feeling very discouraged.

 The Cathedral was built in the 16th century after the previous Cathedral was destroyed during the War of the Communities of Castile, which was an uprising by the locals against the rule of King Charles I. The original mahogany spire, which had been the tallest in Spain, was destroyed by a fire caused by a massive thunderstorm in 1614.

-We move up to the next level which from my very limited understanding
+We move up to the next level, which from my very limited understanding

-of what the guide is saying was the residence of the bell ringer and his family.
+of what the guide is saying, was the residence of the bell ringer and his family.
 I think she’s trying to tell us that they had to winch his furniture up here through the window, but I’m understanding so little of what’s being said that I’m really only guessing, and that mightn’t have anything to do with it at all.
 We move to the top level where the bells are.
-The views over Segovia and the very dry surrounding countryside from up here are spectacular.
+The views from up here over Segovia and the very dry surrounding countryside are spectacular.